Developer Information

 2. Create a new branch by running git checkout -b <new-branch> or git switch -c <new-branch>.
 If possible, add an issue number to the branch name.

-3. Do your changes.
+3. Make your changes.

 4. Delete the cassettes folder under tests to make sure that the tests are loading the latest data from the API.